arnobg/cloudfront-demo-2/README.md

 Optionally I have added some best practise features which can be setup for this project.

 Enabled access logging for the primary bucket and Cloudfront.
-For monitoring, configured CloudWatch alarms using CloudFront metrics and further used SNS topics for Alerting based on Requests
+For monitoring, configured CloudWatch alarms using CloudFront metrics and further used SNS topics for Alerting based on Requests.
-Configured AWS Backup to backup the xml file stored in the S3 bucket Configured custom ACLs for the buckets
+Configured AWS Backup to backup the xml file stored in the S3 bucket.
+Configured custom ACLs for the buckets.
 Enabled Cross Region Replication of buckets for higher availabilty incase there is a regional outage.
 Enabled versioning on primary and replication buckets.
 Enabled lifecycle events for the primary and replication buckets, to archive and eventually delete versioned data.

 Please note, while I have tried to follow the best practices out-of-the-box, there are still some recommended setup which can be added further.
 Few of those can be -